 1. Why are you getting married?

 Start it out with an easy one.
-This is one of the most basic questions you can ask. before marriage.
+This is one of the most basic questions to ask before marriage.
 If you or your partner has trouble answering this, you may need to reevaluate your decision to get married.
 You can also ask about each other’s expectations from marriage.

 While the husband might want to have children, a large house and big family to come back to, the wife might want to settle down in the marriage first before thinking of starting a family.
 A discussion in that case is a must.